enuiskov/sienna/README.md

 Note that the supported programming language is stack-oriented.
 The key feature is the order of execution of various syntax nodes: expressions are executed in direct order, lists - **in reverse**, and finally list-items are executed in direct order again.
-"Atoms" are only supported by the syntax parser, but they are expected to be executed in direct order as well.
+Atoms are only supported by the lexer and syntax parser.

 ### Miscellaneous controls (GL)